 Is CBD legal to use in all 50 states?

-Yes.
-Hemp is legal in the United States provided that the plant contains less than 0.3% THC by dry weight.
+Not right now – always check your specific local and state laws regarding CBD and Hemp.
+Industrial Hemp is federally legal in the United States provided that the plant contains less than 0.3% THC by dry weight.

 CHOOSE A GOOD COMPANY AND STICK WITH THEM